• Skip to primary navigation

 • Lemon juice – 1 tbs

-1. Make sure you have soaked the chickpeas for at least 6 hours before you start with the recipe below.
+1. Ensure you have soaked the chickpeas for at least 6 hours before starting with the recipe below.

 Soaked chickpeas in pressure cooker